Pankaj-Baranwal/pocketsphinx/README.md

     ```
     sudo pip install pocketsphinx
     ```
+    There are many dependencies which need to be met before installation of pocketsphinx through pip works.
+    Use Synaptics package manager to install the unmet dependencies which would be mentioned as error messages on the terminal window in case installation fails.
+Some of them include:
+    ###libpulse-dev
+    ###swig

 ## Getting Started
 Clone this repository into the src folder of your catkin workspace using: